DigitalExpart/PAKtIQ/TIER1_IMPLEMENTATION_STATUS.md

   - `app/export.tsx` - Export screen
 - **How to Test:**
   - Go to Profile → Export Plans
-  - Select pakts to export
+  - Select Resolves to export
   - Click Export button
   - PDF should generate and open share dialog